dkb208/dkb208.github.io/_pages/cv.md

 Skills
 ======
 * Professional Skills
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+  * Programming: Python (NumPy, SciPy, Matplotlib, Pandas), C++, Data analysis tools such as ROOT and paw++, Monte Carlo Simulation packages related to Jefferson Lab experimental Hall C.
+  * Office Suites and Edition: MS Office, Libre Office, LaTex.

 * Personal Skills
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+  * Leadership qualities.
+  * Ability to work under pressure.
+  * Ability to take initiative to solve problems.
+  * Comfortable working independently and in a team.

 Publications
 ======
-{% if author.googlescholar %}
- For the complete list of all the peer-reviewed journal papers and conference proceedings, please refer to:
+* For the complete list of all the peer-reviewed journal papers and conference proceedings, please refer to:
  <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
-{% endif %}

   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}